-As we move through 2025 and look toward 2026, the landscape of end-of-life care is shifting more rapidly than ever.
-For many families, the question of what happens during cremation is no longer a taboo subject but a necessary part of responsible pre-planning.
-According to recent data, the preference for cremation has reached an all-time high, driven by its flexibility, lower environmental impact, and significantly lower costs compared to traditional burial.
+For many families, the question of what happens during cremation is no longer a subject people avoid but a practical part of responsible pre-planning.
+National funeral industry reports show that cremation is now the choice for the majority of Americans, a trend driven by its flexibility, lower environmental impact, and generally lower cost compared to traditional burial.

 Understanding the cremation body process helps demystify a stage of the journey that many find intimidating.
-It is a highly regulated, scientific, and respectful method of returning a body to its natural elements.
-In this guide, we will walk through every stage of the process, from the initial preparation to the final return of "cremains" to the family.
+It is a highly regulated and respectful method of returning a body to its natural elements.
+In this guide, we walk through every stage of the process, from the initial preparation to the final return of "cremains" to the family.

 The Cremation Body Process: Step-by-Step

 The journey from a funeral home or hospital to the final urn involves several critical steps designed to ensure dignity and accuracy.
-For a broader overview of your options, you may want to consult our Complete Guide to Cremation: Tools, Checklists, and Essential Guides.
+The walkthrough below covers each stage so you understand what happens before, during, and after the process.

 1. Identification and Authorization